-We are a growing family with 13 children (#14 due in June 2020).
+We are a growing family with 14 children.
 In today’s society, this is obviously an immense number of children.
 However, it really isn’t as difficult as you would think.

-So, to start off, we have 13 children with ages spanning from two to 24 years old.
+So, to start off, we have 14 children with ages spanning from 6 weeks to 25 years old.
 Our two oldest have sprouted wings and moved out, with our oldest getting married and gifting us with our first grandchild (a grandson!!).

-We used to live in a regular home on two acres (here’s a post my daughter made about us back then) but now we actually live in a fifth wheel.
+We used to live in a regular home on two acres (here’s a post my daughter made about us back then) but now we actually live in a fifth wheel while we build our new home.
 No joke!